JUMP TO SECTION

 This way you will get a complete overview of competitive analysis in marketing.

-While you keep an eye on content, know their frequency of sending emails, update websites, post on social media, and so on.
+While you keep an eye on content, know their frequency of sending emails, updating websites, posting on social media, and so on.

 Once you have their product on hand, analyze every single detail about it.
 Know their product quality.
 Figure out what production technology they use.
 Note down every little detail to determine their production price.